anthonyjdella/twilio-quest-booth-mission/README.md

 ### Personalisation for Your Twilio Account
 There are a few bits of code that you need to modify so that the instructions are consistent with your account.

-1. Ensure that the TwilioQuest game has your demo account sid and auth token.
+Ensure that the TwilioQuest game has your demo account sid and auth token.
 You can do this by playing the "Twilio API Setup" training mission from the Fog Owl.

-2. Change the WhatsApp Join Code in `./levels/vr_mission_template/join_sandbox/description.md` to the code from [your console](https://www.twilio.com/console/sms/WhatsApp/sandbox).
+---

 ## At the Booth
 Here are instructions that should help guide you through the prep to run TQ at the booth.